How do you pick an affordable yet high-quality wedding videographer in Sydney?

 Consider the videographer's personality to see if they can capture the event without interrupting the guest.

-Inquire about the camera equipment they are using and whether they deliver High Definition HD quality video.
+Inquire about the camera equipment they are using and whether they deliver High Definition HD quality video or even 4K

 Determine whether they can stay within your wedding budget without sacrificing quality.

-Getting referrals from friends and family is the greatest method to find a reputable videographer that works in the style you desire.
+Getting referrals from friends and family is the greatest method to find a reputable videographer who works in the style you desire.

 You can get a sense of a videographer's style by visiting his or her website, where you may be able to watch sample reels.
 If the videographer does not have a website or if it is badly constructed, this is an indication that he or she is not digitally savvy!